Maine Coast Itineraries

 - Luxuriate in the whirlpool or soothe those aching muscles in the body jet shower or a soak in a claw foot tub.

-- Dinner and a movie at the newly renovated Strand Theatre.
+- Dinner and a movie at the newly renovated Strand Theater.

 - Tee time at Samoset, Rockland Country Club or Goose River.

-- Pick up a picnic lunch or a lobster at Waterman’s Beach Lobster and head to Birch Point State park for a quick dip or take a quick drive down to Port Clyde for a bite waterside at the Dip net.
-While you are there enjoy Marshall Point Lighthouse and tour Owl’s Head light on the way back to town or grab the Maine Birding map and some binoculars and check out some of the wildlife in the area.
+- Pick up a picnic lunch or a lobster at The Lobster Shack and head to Birch Point State park for a quick dip or take a quick drive down the St. George pennisula to our favorite lobster shacks – McLoons.
+Continue on to Marshall Point Lighthouse and tour Owl’s Head light on the way back to town or grab the Maine Birding map and some binoculars and check out some of the wildlife in the area.

 - Looking for a little more adventure – take a scenic helicopter ride and see more of the bay and lighthouses only accessible by air or boat.